 - At age 55, you can file an application for retirement and receive a benefit based on your service and salary earned in public employment.

-To withdraw your contributions plus the accrued interest, you must file a withdrawal application (RS5014) with us once you have been off the payroll for 15 days.
+To withdraw your contributions plus the accrued interest, you must file a Withdrawal Application (RS5014) with us once you have been off the payroll for 15 days.
 However, withdrawing your contributions will end your Retirement System membership and you will no longer be eligible to receive retirement benefits.

 * If you are a vested Tier 1 or 2 member who has voluntary contributions on deposit, you may receive a refund of these contributions without ending your membership by filing an Application for Refund of Excess Contributions (RS5195) .
-You would then still be eligible for a retirement benefit when you turn 55.
+You still would be eligible for a retirement benefit when you turn 55.

 Note: If you have previous public service for which you do not have credit and you wish to request credit to become vested, you must submit your request while you are still on the payroll of a participating employer.
 If there is a cost for this credit and you receive a statement of the cost after you leave the payroll, you must make payment within 30 days to receive the credit and become vested.